dracothedragon/OCI-BM-Solutions/README.md

 '''

-# Fill in the variable details
+Fill in the variable details for the script
-# Fortigate outside private IP OCIDs
+Fortigate outside private IP OCIDs Instance1_outside_private_ocid=""
-Instance1_outside_private_ocid=""
 Instance2_outside_private_ocid=""

-# Fortigate inside private IP OCIDs
+Fortigate inside private IP OCIDs Instance1_inside_private_ocid="" Instance2_inside_private_ocid=""

-Instance1_inside_private_ocid=""
-Instance2_inside_private_ocid=""
-# Floating Public IP OCID (Reserved)
+Floating Public IP OCID (Reserved)
 Reserved_Public_IP_ocid=""

-# Fortigate Instance Display names in OCI
+Fortigate Instance Display names in OCI Instance1="FGT-A"
-Instance1="FGT-A"
 Instance2="FGT-B"

-# Fortigate Outside private IPs
+Fortigate Outside private IPs Instance1_outside_private_ip="" Instance2_outside_private_ip=""

-Instance1_outside_private_ip=""
-Instance2_outside_private_ip=""
-# RouteTable for subnet with next-hop as Fortigate
+RouteTable for subnet with next-hop as Fortigate
-# This script covers for only one subnet.
-If there are more subnets, please add RouteTable OCID
-# for each subnet and modify script to update the route table.
+This script covers for only one subnet.
+If there are more subnets, please add RouteTable OCID for each subnet and modify script to update the route table.
 RouteTable_ocid=""